 Our National Board

-I joined Girls’ Brigade when I was five unfortunately, the company I attended closed down and joining another didn’t work out, so I didn’t get to experience all the awesome opportunities that GB offers teenagers.
+I joined Girls’ Brigade when I was five and can remember many happy times, especially on camps.
+Unfortunately, the company I attended closed down and joining another didn’t work out, so I didn’t get to experience all the awesome opportunities that GB offers teenagers.

 I picked up my GB journey many years later when our oldest daughter turned 5, and then started as a helper a couple of years after that.
 At the time I was adamant that I was “only a short-term parent helper” but as you can see from my current role, God had slightly different plans!!
 The last 20 years of involvement with GB has been filled with friendship, personal development and inspiration – and I am passionate to see GB thrive in NZ and continue to shape the lives of girls and leaders alike.